Chinese Undergraduate Students at Yale

 12:00 pm: Closing ceremony and Yale Campus Life & Admissions Panel

-Winners of the national round will progress to the international round, to participate in a tournament of Champions with US competitors.
-Teams that make it to this round will have the opportunity to have coffee chats with Yale students and faculties, so that Yalies can know more about you and you can know more about Yale.
+Winners of the national round will progress to the international round to participate in a tournament of Champions with US competitors.
+Teams that make it to this round will have the opportunity to have coffee chats with Yale students and faculty, so that Yalies can know more about you and you can know more about Yale.

 Please reach us at cusy.undergrad.yale@gmail.com or cusy@yale.edu if you cannot find an answer to your question.